 Open to sophomores, juniors, and seniors, and to first-year students with consent of the instructor.
 Limited to 36 students.
-Omitted 2016-17.
+Omitted 2017-18.
 Professor Brooks and Professor Emeritus O’Connell.

 Emily Dickinson’s poetry is rich in what she called “illocality.”
 Her writing characteristically dissolves images and refuses all specificity of place or event, and yet no writer is more intimately connected to a single particular place.
 Dickinson wrote almost all of her poems within this one house on Main Street in Amherst.
 We will have the extraordinary opportunity to read these poems here, to study both her individual life and her practices of literary expression in the place where she lived and wrote and with access to many of the artifacts and records of family and local history.
 We will study Dickinson’s biography, her poetic practices, and her historical context.
 In exploring the social and political situation of her poetry we will pay particular attention to local materials and history.
 Most class meetings will be held in the Dickinson Homestead and coursework will include projects of use to the Dickinson Museum.

 Limited to 12 students.
-Fall semester.
-Professor K. Sánchez-Eppler.2015-16: Not offered
+Omitted 2017-18.
+Professor K. Sánchez-Eppler.2017-18: Not offered

 Novels and short fiction, mainly comic, by such writers as Evelyn Waugh, Saul Bellow, Flannery O’Connor, Elizabeth Taylor, Kingsley Amis, John Updike, Philip Roth, Nicholson Baker, Ian McEwan, Jonathan Franzen, Barbara Pym.
 The effort will be to refine and complicate one’s performance as a critic of these writers and their books.